Japanese grocery stores in the New York - New Jersey - Connecticut area

 This page lists stores in New York, North New Jersey and Connecticut - the NYC Tristate area, plus upstate New York.
 South NJ area stores are listed on the main USA page.

-General New York area notes: The Japanese-American population of the area is quite small, but there is a fairly big expat commmunity.
+General New York area notes: The Japanese-American population of the area is quite small, but there is a fair sized expat commmunity.
 The main areas where they live are in some suburbs of Westchester and Northen New Jersey, in lower Manhattan around the East Village, and near Columbia University.
 (There used to be a fairly big expat community in Queens around Flushing, but no longer.)

 I’ve also included some bakeries and takeout places (since this is New York after all) and bookstores.